LispCookbook/cl-cookbook/emacs-ide.md

 See also:

+- [Portacle](https://shinmera.github.io/portacle/) - a portable and multi-platform CL development environment shipping Emacs, Slime, SBCL, git and necessary extensions.
+It is a straightforward way to get going.
+  - however, Portacle is now old and unmaintained.
+It brings Emacs 27.1, it may be a pain to run on newer MacOS, and you are on your own.
+Still, it may work for you, and you can join the effort to update it.
-* [https://github.com/susam/emacs4cl](https://github.com/susam/emacs4cl) - a minimal Emacs configuration to get new users up and running quickly, with a tutorial.
+* [emacs4cl](https://github.com/susam/emacs4cl) - a minimal Emacs configuration to get new users up and running quickly, with a tutorial.
-* [https://wikemacs.org/wiki/SLIME](https://wikemacs.org/wiki/SLIME) - configuration examples and extensions.

 ### Doom Emacs